stefanpodz303/E-Commerce-Back-End/README.md

     - `git clone git@github.com:stefanpodz303/E-Commerce-Back-End.git`
 - Navigate to the root directory and run:
     - `npm install`
+- Create the database using the schema.sql file in the db folder.
+- Seed the database in your command line by running:
+    - `npm run seed`
 - To start the server, in the command line run:
     - `npm start`

 ## Usage
 This application allows the user to store and navigate through backend e-commerce data for a potential retail business.